Altera: Acquisition and ownership by Intel

 In December 2015, Intel acquired Altera for $16.7 billion in cash.
 Altera became Intel's newly formed business unit called the Programmable Solutions Group (PSG).

 In October 2023, Intel announced that at the start of 2024 it would begin a process of spinning off PSG into a separate company, while maintaining majority ownership and intending to seek an IPO within three years.
 In February 2024, Intel announced that the newly independent company would reestablish the Altera name and branding, and on January 1, 2025, Altera officially became an independent subsidiary of Intel.

 On April 14, 2025, Intel announced that they agreed to sell a 51% controlling stake to Silver Lake, a private equity firm.
 With this sale, Intel also cancelled their plan to conduct an IPO for the Altera business, since the majority stake is now owned by Silver Lake.
 It was announced that Raghib Hussain will replace Sandra Rivera as the chief executive officer of Altera, with an effective date of May 5, 2025.

 On September 15, 2025, Altera announced that Silver Lake completed the acquisition of a 51% stake in the company, while Intel holds the remaining 49%.

+On September 15, 2026, Altera confidentially filed for a US initial public offering, estimated to raise $2 billion, making it one of the largest semiconductor listings since Cerebra's Systems IPO of $5.55 billion in May 2026.